Were Some Of Our ‘Greatest Singers’ Really That Great?

 I would look at it using a different metric.

-Of all of the record companies back in the day, only one had singers who were unique, could do more than just hit the notes, weren’t signed just for looks and had powerful voices with natural vibrato: Motown.
+Of all of the record companies back in the day, only one had singers who were unique, could do more than just hit the notes, weren’t signed just for looks and powerful voices with natural vibrato was mandatory: Motown.

-Given the important releases over their run, I ask would ask if others deemed influential based on popularity and sales would have been signed by Motown?
+Given the important releases over their run, I would ask if singers deemed influential based on popularity and sales would have been signed by Motown?

 ABSOLUTELY

-Steve Perry, Tina Turner, Elton John, George Michael, Shirley Bassey, Lou Gramm, Etta James, Wilson Pickett, Ann Wilson, and Roberta Flack
+Steve Perry, Tina Turner, Elton John, George Michael, Billy Ocean, Bobby Caldwell, Shirley Bassey, Lou Gramm, Etta James, Wilson Pickett, George Benson, Ann Wilson, and Roberta Flack

-Singers with power, natural vibrato and distinctive style and sound.
+Singers with power, natural vibrato, a distinctive style and sound.

 BTW – Wouldn’t it have been interesting had James Brown and Peter Wolf been able to team up?